 Making all these trades costs money.
 Not only commissions but slippage as well.
 Never avoid a trade when it is time to manage risk, but a premium-doubling repair plan does not pair well with low-priced credit spreads.

 When selling premium and hoping to earn money from time decay, you are better off trading as seldom as is prudent.

 How would you decide that the premium has doubled and it is time to adjust?
 Would you use the ask price?
 You cannot do that because it would be time to adjust as soon as you made the trade.
 So that is obviously out of the question.

-If you agree that selling cheap premium does not work for you, then how about selling credit spreads that are not very far OTM?
+If you agree that selling cheap premium does not work for you, how about selling credit spreads that are not very far from OTM?
 If you collect $4 for a 10-point spread, your plan would not call for any adjustment until the spread reached $8.

 For those reasons, the premium-doubling adjustment strategy should be limited to certain types of credit spread.
 So, if you adopt that plan and use it judiciously, it may work for you, despite the risks.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.